 Universal childcare subsidies will mostly benefit rich households

 One of the biggest decisions that parents have to make is how to raise their young kids.
-While it may not look like it, there is a lot of variation in child-rearing preferences among different groups of parents.
+While it may not look like it, there is variation in child-rearing preferences among different groups of parents.
 Not all parents want to send their little kids to daycare, and likewise, not all parents want to stay home until their kids are old enough for school.

 Universal childcare will overly benefit rich parents